 Obviously, we can’t guarantee what the result in your case will be.
 However, we can guarantee that Flaherty & Merrifield has the experience and the expertise to know how to defend you if you’ve been charged with Leaving the Scene of an Accident in Crestview.
 We know that your freedom is on the line and we take that very seriously.

-If you have been charged with Leaving the Scene of an Accident with Injury, Serious Bodily Injury, or Death in Crestview, call Flaherty & Merrifield at (850) 398-8098 for the help you need.
+If you or a loved one have been charged with Leaving the Scene of an Accident with Injury, Serious Bodily Injury, or Death in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.